-Significant dietary changes can be driven by a true desire to be healthier, help the earth, and not hurt animals, but they can also be a cry for attention, a sign of mental illness, or a need to gain control in life.
+Significant dietary changes can be driven by a true desire to be healthier, help the earth, and not hurt animals, but they can also be a cry for attention, a sign of an eating disorder, or a need to gain control in life.
 Pulling apart which factors are driving your child’s eating choices is critical to supporting your teen emotionally and physically.

 Need for Attention

 When our children are babies, they cry, and we give them loving attention.
 As they grow, many children explore ways of gaining both negative and positive parental attention.
 For example, sibling quarrels and supermarket tantrums seldom result in positive attention, but they do result in our full, undivided attention for a few moments.

 As our kids become teenagers, they may not tantrum anymore, and instead, find other ways to get our attention through rebellion.
 We are quite familiar with rebellion through clothing, school performance, and who they hang out with, but in some cases, food also falls under rebellion.

 “Special treatment and attention can feel really good,” says Tracy Brown, RD.
 “There’s nothing wrong with that.
 We just want to ask the right questions.
 We need to understand whether the choices are coming from a place of needing attention and then address those needs directly.”